flood-io/element/packages/element/docs/examples/examples_element_cli.md

 Use the `init` command to initialize a new project.
 Your new project will include everything you need to get started, including TypeScript configuration, NodeJS dependencies, and a basic test script.

-Element can create a new project directory for you
+Element can create a new project directory for you:

 ```bash
 element init my-element-project
 ```

-or run it without a directory name to initialize your project in the current directory.
+or run it without a directory name to initialize your project in the current directory:

 ```bash
 element init